 ‘Hot corrosion’ is accelerated oxidation when molten salts react with the compressor components.
 The higher the levels of contaminants including chlorine, fluorine, potassium, sodium, sulphur, vanadium and lead, the worse the corrosion.

 Some contaminants e.g. sulphur can dissolve in water to become acidic, further corroding your compressor.

 How to maintain compressor performance?

 The goal for every gas turbine is to be as productive and profitable as possible.
-When contaminants threaten these goals, it is essential to tackle them: regaining lost power and boosting efficiency.
+When contaminants threaten these goals, it is essential to tackle them: regain lost power and boost efficiency.
 This is precisely our area of expertise.

 Alongside minimising the introduction of contaminants by using an air filter, purifying any water used and ensuring careful fuel handling, you can remove inevitable contamination from the gas compressor with specialist cleaning

 compressor equipment and chemicals is the chosen technology for sites around the world.
 Special nozzles inject atomised cleaning solution into the turbine compressor during normal operation, effectively cleansing away contaminants without impacting on turbine performance.
 Complement these on-line cleans with less regular off-line washing to keep your turbine running at peak performance.

 are specially designed to combat a wide range of contaminants found in gas turbine compressors.
 There is a product for every situation: from environmentally sensitive offshore locations to sites operating in high levels of pollution.

 In order to run the most efficient, profitable and reliable gas turbine possible, it’s essential to remove contaminants.
 If you’d like to find out more about how Rochem can help at your site, get in touch

 .
 Our knowledgeable team will be happy to talk about your specific requirements.